Being out of work can mean you have to live on a stricter budget than most.

 In order to qualify for this loan, you need to have received either Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Pension Credit for at least 26 weeks.
-If you live in Northern Ireland or Scotland, you can apply for a Crisis Loan or Community Care Grant, while in Wales you can apply for a Discretionary Assistance Fund.

 You may be relieved to learn that you can apply for a loan if you’re unemployed, but we would recommend you think very carefully before you do so.
 We understand that sometimes emergencies happen, like the boiler packing up or your car breaking down, that require you to fork out for repairs or replacements.
 If you don’t have the money readily available, a loan can plug this gap.
 However, you may be limited in how much you can borrow, and you may end up paying back quite a bit more than you borrowed in the form of interest.